-On the other hand, women need much more.
-Women need 18 mg of iron daily, as they have increased iron losses, due to menstruation.
+Most people need about 8-18 mg of iron a day.
+Adult men need only 8 mg, while women need 18 mg of iron daily, as they have increased iron losses, due to menstruation.
 Additionally, women in pregnancy need about 27 mg of iron daily, due to the rapid growth of the placenta and the fetus.

-Anemia isn’t the only issue of iron deficiency.
-Actually, every cell of the human body uses iron.
-For instance, iron is vital for muscle metabolism and healthy connective tissue.
-Additionally, iron is important for neurological development, brain function, cellular functioning, and synthesis of many hormones.
+Every cell of the human body requires iron.
+For instance, iron is vital for muscle metabolism, healthy connective tissue, neurological development, brain function, cellular functioning, fertility, and the synthesis of many hormones.

-Adequate iron intake is vital for increased energy levels.
-Iron is key for the synthesis of red blood cells, which deliver oxygen from the lungs to other body parts.
-Iron deficiency can cause lack of energy, as red blood cells in the blood aren’t enough, neither efficient, as they have less amount of hemoglobin.
+Furthermore, adequate iron intake is vital for increased energy levels.
+Iron is key for the synthesis of red blood cells, which deliver oxygen from the lungs to the body.

 The most common way to measure your iron levels is by testing your serum ferritin.
 Serum ferritin is a good indicator of body iron stores.
 Serum ferritin decreases during the first stage of iron depletion.